 As our wedding day approached, I was really enjoying this blogging thing, and I knew I couldn’t keep blogging about the wedding when it was over.
 That’s when I decided to start Two Twenty One on February 22, 2011.
 My thrifty hurricane tutorial was my very first post.
 When I made the hurricanes I didn’t intend to use them for our wedding, but I ended up using them as centerpieces on half of the tables for our reception.

 A couple weeks after publishing the hurricane tutorial, they were featured on Apartment Therapy Re-Nest.
 I was so excited to have my very first post recognized by a well established site.
 This made me think that I could actually make it as a blogger.

 Leading up the wedding I didn’t post a ton on Two Twenty One because I was so busy with wedding planning.
 But I picked up steam in August, 2011 after the wedding was over, and because I was severely bored after being consumed with wedding planning for over a year and I no longer had a wedding to plan.

 I’ve been at it ever since.
 Today’s post is number 582.

 Blogging has turned into my dream job.
 I feel like I found what I had been searching for when I was a 18 year old college freshman.
 There are days when I think, “Man, if only I thought of being a blogger when I was 22.”
 But then I stop and remind myself that I would never be where I am now without going down the path I’ve traveled.

 Why is blogging perfect for me?
 I’m my own boss.
 I make my own hours.
+I earn a decent salary.
 I’m able to be creative.
+I get to write, take photos, and edit photos.
 I’m able to help and inspire people.
 I get travel once in a while.
 I get to play on the Internet and social media.
-I’m able to be myself (though edited a bit because truth be told, I tend to use some colorful language in my daily life).
-And most importantly to me, I’m able to stay home and care for my son while feeling fulfilled professionally.
+I’m able to be myself.
+And I’m able to stay home and care for my son while feeling fulfilled professionally.